-LANSING, Mich. – Michigan Gov. Gretchen Whitmer provided an update Thursday on the handling of COVID-19 in the state.
+LANSING, Mich. – Michigan Gov. Gretchen Whitmer provided an update Thursday on the state’s handling of COVID-19.

-Whitmer was joined by Dr. Joneigh Khaldun, the chief medical executive of the Michigan Department of Health and Human Services, and MDHHS Director Elizabeth Hertel.
+Whitmer was joined by Dr. Joneigh Khaldun, the chief medical executive of the Michigan Department of Health and Human Services, and Michigan Lt.
+Gov. Garlin Gilchrist.

 The briefing began at 1:30 p.m.
 Thursday.
-You can watch the full replay in the video above.
+You can watch live in the stream above.

 Michigan is currently in the latter third of a three-week “pause” that shut down indoor dining at restaurants, in-person classes for colleges and high schools, and much more.